cerebis/sim3C/README.md

 > sim3C --profile mycom.txt -n 500000 -l 150 -e HpyCH4IV -m meta3c myref.fasta sim.fq
 ```

-Both a random seed and a output profile name can be specified at runtime.
+A random seed and an output profile name can be specified at runtime.
 These make reducibility possible.
-The random seed is used to initialise all number generators within the simulation and, if given, the profile name will allow Sim3C to save the state of the profile when drawn at random from a distribution.
-Though saving the profile state is not necessary to reproducibly rerun Sim3C, it assists downstream analyses which may wish to know the true state.
+The random seed is used to initialise all number generators within the simulation, and if given, the profile name will allow Sim3C to save the state of the profile when drawn at random from a distribution.
+Though saving the profile state is not necessary to reproducibly rerun Sim3C, it assists downstream analyses that may wish to know the true state.

 ## Useful options